 Alcohol abuse is a global growing concern among nations.
 The cause for this disorder can’t be rooted to one single factor.
 In reality, several things affect one’s tendency to drink and develop dependence.
 There’s one known model, the

-of addiction which tells that factors contributing to an addictive behavior can be grouped into four categories: biological, psychological, socio-cultural and spiritual factors.
+of addiction which tells that factors contributing to addictive behavior can be grouped into four categories: biological, psychological, socio-cultural, and spiritual factors.